codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 In the example above you can see the `MyAppDockerImage` variable that denotes a Docker image created dynamically within this single pipeline.
 In the second step we use it as a Docker context in order to run unit tests.
 See also the [unit testing example app]({{site.baseurl}}/docs/example-catalog/ci-examples/run-unit-tests/).

-## Step variables
+### Step variables

 Every [step]({{site.baseurl}}/docs/pipelines/steps/) in a Codefresh pipeline also exposes several built-in variables.
 You can access them via the global `steps` parent variable.

- * Each step  creates a variable based on the name of the step.
+Each step creates a variable based on the name of the step.
 You can then use the members of each variable for status conditions such as: `steps.MyUnitTests.result == 'error'` for a step called `MyUnitTests`.

-  * To access variables that have a non-standard (i.e. only alphanumeric and _ characters) names, use the Variable() function.
+To access variables that have non-standard names with only alphanumeric and underscore (_) characters, use the Variable() function.

-### Step Member variables
+#### Step-member variables

 Variables that are created by steps can have members.
 The members depend on the step type.
-For example if you have a build step named `myBuildStep` you can get the ID of the docker image that gets created with {% raw %}`echo ${{steps.myBuildStep.imageId}}`{% endraw %}
+For example, if you have a build step named `myBuildStep`, you can get the ID of the docker image that is created, with {% raw %}`echo ${{steps.myBuildStep.imageId}}`{% endraw %}.

 {: .table .table-bordered .table-hover}
 | Step Type              | Members      |